aws-samples/eks-efa-examples/README.md

 * Paste the security group ID that you copied into the field (EFA-enable security group you created).
 * Choose **Save**.

 ## Step 3: Launch EKS nodes into cluster

-Follow steps in `self-managed nodes` https://docs.aws.amazon.com/eks/latest/userguide/launch-workers.html to launch EKS nodes into cluster.
+Follow steps in [Launching self-managed Amazon Linux nodes](https://docs.aws.amazon.com/eks/latest/userguide/launch-workers.html) to create EFA enable node group.

+Currently, you need to use `AWS Managed Console` to create node group, we will support in eksctl for fast and easy bootstrap in the future.

-Node in step:  **Specify Template,** select **Upload Template, **then use nodegroup template in `assets/efa-nodegroup.yaml`
+- **Specify Template**, select **Upload Template** then use nodegroup template in [assets/efa-nodegroup.yaml](assets/efa-nodegroup.yaml)

-In `ClusterControlPlaneSecurityGroup`, use the control plan security group (the name contains “control plan”) which is automatically created by EKS when user created via eksctl.
+- In `ClusterControlPlaneSecurityGroup`, use the control plan security group (the name contains `control plan`) which is automatically created by EKS when user created via eksctl.

-In `NodeImageIdSSMParam`, ensure it is using Amazon EKS-optimized accelerated AMI:  `/aws/service/eks/optimized-ami/1.16/amazon-linux-2-gpu/recommended/image_id.`
+- In `NodeImageIdSSMParam`, ensure it is using Amazon EKS-optimized accelerated AMI: `/aws/service/eks/optimized-ami/1.16/amazon-linux-2-gpu/recommended/image_id`.

-In `NodeAutoScalingGroupDesiredCapacity`, it recommended `2.`
+- In `NodeAutoScalingGroupDesiredCapacity`, it is recommended to have `2` nodes.

-In `Subnetid`, it is recommended to put in a public subnet in us-west-2c  in the VPC where EKS cluster located in, because `us-west-2c` has ample p3dn instances.
+- In `Subnetid`, it is recommended to put in a public subnet.

 Waiting for stack creation finished.